Overv/VulkanTutorial/en/03_Drawing_a_triangle/00_Setup/01_Instance.md

 ## Encountered VK_ERROR_INCOMPATIBLE_DRIVER:
 If using MacOS with the latest MoltenVK sdk, you may get `VK_ERROR_INCOMPATIBLE_DRIVER` returned from `vkCreateInstance`.
-Accroding to the [Getting Start Notes](https://vulkan.lunarg.com/doc/sdk/1.3.216.0/mac/getting_started.html).
+According to the [Getting Start Notes](https://vulkan.lunarg.com/doc/sdk/1.3.216.0/mac/getting_started.html).
 Beginning with the 1.3.216 Vulkan SDK, the `VK_KHR_PORTABILITY_subset` extension is mandatory.

 To get over this error, first add the `VK_INSTANCE_CREATE_ENUMERATE_PORTABILITY_BIT_KHR` bit